vijithassar/genius-defender/README.md

 # Notes

-- Code execution is reasonably fast, but your pages will take longer to load because of all the extra characters being added.
+- Code execution is okay since [](), but your pages will take longer to load because of all the extra characters being added.
 This tool completely breaks at around a million words, but is totally usable for anything under a few thousand.

 - The html() method may pad whitespace characters like spaces and newlines if they occur in between HTML tags.
 If this is a problem, you'll need to make sure the HTML string being scrambled doesn't include whitespace between adjacent tags, such as line breaks separating paragraphs and divs.